 You will often see a '' tab when looking through your search results in our electronic resources.
 This tab can be used to see if The University of Manchester Library has access to a particular article in either online or print format.

-Articles not held by the library can be ordered via Document Supply and Inter Library Loan.
+Articles not held by the library can be ordered via our Inter-Library Loan service.

 If you are using Google Scholar on campus, the Findit@Manchester link will appear automatically next to your list of search results.

 Search the Library's resources - books, journals, articles, images, manuscripts, videos and more simultaneously using a single search box.

 Note that older journals, magazines and reviews might not be digitised.
 The library also holds hard copies of some journals – look up the title and check the location in the Library.